traefik/traefik/docs/content/routing/routers/index.md

 ### EntryPoints

-If not specified, TCP routers will accept requests from all EntryPoints that are configured with `asDefault=true` (or all EntryPoints if none are configured with `asDefault=true`, see [AsDefault](../entrypoints.md#asdefault) for more info) If you want to limit the router scope to a set of EntryPoints, set the `entryPoints` option.
+If not specified, TCP routers will accept requests from all EntryPoints in the [list of default EntryPoints](../entrypoints.md#asdefault)..
+If you want to limit the router scope to a set of entry points, set the entry points option.

 ??? info "How to handle Server First protocols?"